 The deadline for submissions is March 1, 2019.
 Essays should not exceed the length of 30 pages, including notes but excluding bibliography and illustrations or figures.
 Electronic submission is required.
 Essays should be sent in .pdf format.

-The preferred method of submission is by google form.
-You can find the appropriate form (which contains the ability to upload your essay directly) here.
+The preferred method of submission is by Google form.
+The appropriate Google form (which contains the ability to upload your essay directly) is available online.

 Contestants may send their essays and address any inquiries to: Kirk Ormand , Department of Classics, Oberlin College.